-- 10. Fund Specific Information (in '000, except for (a)) - (a) Fund Formation and Series Information
+10. Fund Specific Information (in '000, except for (a))

-Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) Administration fee (%) 6

-Series A May 27, 2005 1,000 2.00 0.25

-Series F February 13, 2006 1,000 1.00 0.15

-Series I March 1, 2006 1,000 - 0.15

-Series 0 June 6, 2005 - - -

-Series Private Wealth 5 January 7, 2009 0.15
+(a) Fund Formation and Series Information

+Net Asset Value e per security (\$) Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) Administration fee (%) as at March 31, 2024 as at March 31, 2023 Series A May 27, 2005 1,000 2.00 0.25 21.76 18.61 Series F February 13, 2006 1,000 1.00 0.15 23.58 20.10 Series I March 1, 2006 1,000 0.15 23.08 19.60 Series O June 6, 2005 - - 23.57 20.00 Series Private Wealth January 7, 2009 - 0.15 43.08 36.61

-- Series A is the only series subject to sales or redemption charges; these charges are based on purchase options chosen.
+Series A is the only series subject to sales or redemption charges; these charges are based on purchase option chosen.
 Securities purchased under the sales charge option may be subject to a negotiated fee of up to 5% at time of initial purchase.
 Securities previously purchased under the redemption charge purchase option may be subject to a redemption fee of up to 4.0% (based on date of initial purchase); new securities are not available under this option but may be acquired through switching from other Counsel funds.
-Effective June 15, 2022, the series' management fee was increased from 1.95% and the administration fee was reduced from 0.31%. - A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
+Effective June 15, 2022, the series' management fee was increased from 1.95% and the administration fee was reduced from 0.31%.

+A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
 The fee may be collected by Counsel from the investor's account through redemption of securities and remitted to the dealer at the investor's request.
 Alternatively, the dealer may collect it directly from the investor.
-Effective June 15, 2022, the series' management fee was reduced from 1.10% (including Series I management fee which is charged directly to investors). - The management fee for this series is 1.00% and is payable directly to Counsel generally through the monthly redemption of securities. - There are no management or administration fees for this series since these securities are designed to facilitate fund-of-fund investing where duplication of management fees is prohibited. - There are no management fees for Series Private Wealth.
-An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees. - 6 Counsel may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
-Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus. - (b) Investment Objectives and Strategies i.
-Currency Risk
+Effective June 15, 2022, the series' management fee was reduced from 1.10% (including Series I management fee which is charged directly to investors).

+The management fee for this series is 1.00% and is payable directly to Counsel generally through the monthly redemption of securities.

+There are no management or administration fees for this series since these securities are designed to facilitate fund-of-fund investing where duplication of management fees is prohibited.

+There are no management fees for Series Private Wealth.
+An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees.

+Counsel may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
+Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus.

+(b) Investment Objectives and Strategies